Anxiety Disorders

 The emotional-processing brain structures are referred to as the limbic cortex.

 It includes the insular cortex and cingulate cortex.
-The limbic cortex integrates the sensory, affective, and cognitive components of pain and processes information regarding the internal bodily state.
+The limbic cortex integrates pain’s sensory, affective, and cognitive components and processes information regarding the internal bodily state.
 Dysfunction in the posterior cingulate cortex (PCC) may play an important role in anxiety psychopathology.

 A relative gray matter deficit was found in the right anterior cingulate cortex of patients with panic disorder (PD) compared with controls.
 Deactivation in PCC while listening to threat-related words alternating with emotionally neutral words.
-Dorsal anterior cingulate cortex (dACC), amplifies fearful signals coming from the amygdala.
-When anxious patients are shown pictures of fearful faces, the dACC, and amygdala ramp up their interaction, producing palpable anxiety.
+The dorsal anterior cingulate cortex (DACC) amplifies fearful signals from the amygdala.
+When anxious patients are shown pictures of frightened faces, the DACC and amygdala ramp up their interaction, producing palpable anxiety.
 People without anxiety show little to no response.

 The hippocampus is another limbic system structure.
 It has tonic inhibitory control over the hypothalamic stress-response system and plays a role in negative feedback for the hypothalamic–pituitary–adrenal (HPA) axis.
 Because all old memories depend on the hippocampus, this structure is involved in anxiety disorders that are generated by memories of painful experiences, such as post-traumatic stress disorder (PTSD).

 The amygdala processes emotionally salient external stimuli and initiates the appropriate behavioral response.
-The amygdala is responsible for the expression of fear and aggression as well as species-specific defensive behavior, and it plays a role in the formation and retrieval of emotional and fear-related memories.
+It is responsible for the expression of fear and aggression as well as species-specific defensive behavior, and it plays a role in the formation and retrieval of emotional and fear-related memories.
 The amygdala plays a central role in anxiety disorders.
-It warns us when danger is present in our environment and triggers the fear reaction and then the fight or flight reaction to get us out of it.
+It warns us when danger is present in our environment and triggers the fear reaction and then the fight-or-flight reaction to get us out of it.

-Some studies have shown that monkeys with damage to the amygdala were unusually stoic in the face of scary stimulus, like a nearby snake.
+Some studies have shown that monkeys with damage to the amygdala were unusually stoic in the face of scary stimuli, like a nearby snake.

-The amygdala is implicated in generating fear responses, whereas cortical regions, specifically the mOFC and the vmPFC, are implicated in fear extinction.
-The central nucleus of the amygdala is heavily interconnected with cortical regions including the limbic cortex.
+The amygdala generates fear responses, whereas cortical regions, specifically the mOFC and the vmPFC, are implicated in fear extinction.
+The central nucleus of the amygdala is heavily interconnected with cortical areas, including the limbic cortex.
 It also receives input from the hippocampus, thalamus, and hypothalamus.
-It plays an important role in anxiety disorders that involve specific fears, such as phobias.
-Researchers have also observed that a group of very anxious children had a larger amygdala, on average than a group of normal children.
+It plays a vital role in anxiety disorders that involve specific fears, such as phobias.
+Researchers have also observed that a group of very anxious children had a larger amygdala, on average, than a group of normal children.

-Researchers show that additional structures showing differential increases of gray matter were the left superior temporal gyrus, the midbrain, and the pons.
+Researchers show that the left superior temporal gyrus, the midbrain, and the pons were additional structures showing differential increases in gray matter.

 Additionally to the differences in the size of various brain structures, abnormally high or low activity in a particular region of the brain may be another kind of anomaly that results in anxiety disorders.

-In addition to the activity of each brain region, it is also important to consider the neurotransmitters providing communication between these regions.
+In addition to the activity of each brain region, the neurotransmitters providing communication between these regions must also be considered

-Increased activity in emotion-processing brain regions in patients who have an anxiety disorder could result from decreased inhibitory signaling by gamma-amino-butyric-acid (GABA) or increased excitatory neurotransmission by glutamate.
+Increased activity in emotion-processing brain regions in patients with an anxiety disorder could result from decreased inhibitory signaling by gamma-amino-butyric acid (GABA) or increased excitatory neurotransmission by glutamate.
 Well-documented anxiolytic and antidepressant properties of drugs that act primarily on monoaminergic systems have implicated serotonin, norepinephrine, and dopamine in the pathogenesis of mood and anxiety disorders.

 Neurofeedback for Anxiety Disorders